This article was last updated on February 8th 2023

 What is interactive marketing?

-Let’s start with some marketing basics first:
+Let’s develop with some marketing basics:

 The kinds of advertisements that you skip most of the time (or don’t even notice!) are advertisements that work in one direction.